harvzor/harvzor-optional/README.md

 }
 ```

-In the above example, you could make the string nullable (with `string?`), but now you're explicitly saying that null is value you want to accept.
+### So just use a nullable value? (`string?`)

-And then you might actually want to explicitly allow null values, but then run into the same issue where you're not sure if the original JSON had
+In the above example, you could make the string nullable (with `string?`), but now you're explicitly saying that null is value you want to accept (which you'll have to handle in your code).

-the value as `null`, or if it was just undefined.
+What if you want to allow a client to explicitly set null (`"{ "myProperty": null }"`), and want to handle this in your code, while also knowing if the client didn't send *anything*?

 ## The solution: Optional&lt;T&gt;